Introduction

 The first action is to add menu items to the Main Menu.
 This will then allow checking in the front end on the progress as items are added.

-A suitable Menu Item is Article Category List as shown opposite.
+A suitable Menu Item is Article Category List so click on the menu item name to get a view as shown opposite.

 Ensure the item language is All.